 - Quality learning with industry leaders including Alex Aiken, Executive Director for Government Communications, and David Holdstock, Director of Communications at the LGA;

-- Mentoring – as part of the programme you will be paired up with a relevant mentor from the LGcomms Executive Committee;
+- Mentoring – as part of the programme participants are paired up with a relevant mentor from the LGcomms Executive Committee;

 - LGA peer reviews – the option to participate and experience in learning from the internal workings of other authorities;

-- Additional training opportunities – it is highly recommended that you to attend at least one or more of the regular seminars on offer;
+- Additional training opportunities – it is highly recommended that participants attend at least one of the regular LGcomms seminars on offer;

-- Academy and graduation – you will be expected to play an active part in the annual Public Service Communications Academy and your final team challenge will form part of you graduation event.
+- Academy and graduation – participants normally play an active part in the annual Public Service Communications Academy and are assigned a final team challenge to form part of their graduation.